kubedb/docs/docs/guides/postgres/quickstart/rbac.md

 ```

-This ServiceAccount is used in StatefulSet created for Postgres object.
+This ServiceAccount is used in PetSet created for Postgres object.

 ### RoleBinding